mbparvezme/emon/README.md

-# EMON – Efficient Modular Object Notation
+# EMON: Efficient Modular Object Notation

 **EMON** is a compact, modular, and AI-friendly structured data format designed for research, AI pipelines, web/mobile data exchange, and human-readable configuration.
 It provides a minimal yet expressive way to represent structured information, making it ideal for **AI training, data serialization, and efficient communication** across systems.